mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin-installers-windows.md

         │   ├── Marmoset.rhp
         │   └── required_v4.dll
         ├── Rhino 5.0/
-        │   ├── x86/
-        │   │   ├── Marmoset.rhp
-        │   │   └── required_v5_x86.dll
-        │   └── x64/
         │   ├── Marmoset.rhp
-        │       └── required_v5_x64.dll
+        │   └── required_v5.dll
         ├── Marmoset.rui
         └── Marmoset.chm

 1. Copy the appropriate files into the folders.
-Note that all three versions of the plugin can have the same name, so long as they are in different folders.
+Note that both versions of the plugin can have the same name, so long as they are in different folders.
+The folder structure itself is not important (see "[Rhino Installer Engine]({{ site.baseurl }}/guides/general/rhino-installer-engine)" for more).
 1. Compress the three plugin versions and any additional files you wish to distribute using zip[^1] compression.
 1. Change the extension from *.zip* to *.rhi*